mpantelidakis/CIWA-Webapp/README.md

 The FRRN-A model is utilized for sunlit-leaf segmentation.
 The CWSI is returned to the user.
 Apart from the CWSI measurement, the tool offers multiple features such as direct comparison between the thermal and visible-spectrum images, temperature histogram analysis, and the option to download temperature data in .csv format.

--To build the images and start the app in development mode, please use `docker-compose -f docker-compose.dev.yml up --build`.
+To build the images and start the app in development mode, please use `docker-compose -f docker-compose.dev.yml up --build`.

-*To build the images and start the app in production mode, please use `docker-compose -f docker-compose.prod.yml up --build`.
+To build the images and start the app in production mode, please use `docker-compose -f docker-compose.prod.yml up --build`.